 Ultimate guides work because they are very comprehensive in nature, and research has shown that Google uses the comprehensiveness of content to rank it, with articles of over 2,000 words getting preferential treatment.
-Ultimate guides by nature are over 2,000 words, and they usually include multimedia and relevant examples.
+By nature, ultimate guides are over 2,000 words, and they usually include multimedia and relevant examples.
 Due to this, not only do they get shared widely but they get ranked well by the search engines.

 - Search engines rank them better

-- They are widely shared and linked to due to their comprehensiveness
+- Typically, they are widely shared and linked to due to their comprehensiveness

-- They are in-depth; they establish your authority, giving potential clients reason to trust you.
+- They are in-depth and they establish your authority, giving potential clients reason to trust you.
 I’ve had a single ultimate guide generate high five figures in freelance income from several clients.